 Point of View

 The piece marks the westernmost end of the Grand View Scenic Byway and Park, an official Pennsylvania Scenic Byway.
-It was dedicated on October 25, 2006 by Mayor Luke Ravenstahl and Warren Skye (HoinJaGwaGohn), along with period re-enactors, the artist, Mt.
-Washington Community Development Corp., local residents and members of the Seneca Nation.
+Point of View was dedicated on October 25, 2006 by Mayor Luke Ravenstahl and Warren Skye (HoinJaGwaGohn) along with period re-enactors, the artist, the Mt.
+Washington Community Development Corporation, local residents, and members of the Seneca Nation.